jxsl13/banserver/README.md

 banserver is a distributed Teeworlds & DDNet banserver which connects to your servers via econ and parses log messages, reacts to them and executes econ commands in response to the parsed messages.

-This application doe snot have any kind of persistence layer like a database or some kin dof key value store.
+This application does not have any kind of persistence layer like a database or some kind of key value store.
 It solely depends on your configuration files.

 These log messages may contain: